joshua-deans/duke-it-out/README.md

 # Duke it Out

-A messaging platform that allows rival sports fans on differing teams to argue in a fun way.
+A web chat app that allows fans on rival sports teams to argue in a fun way.
 Created for nwHacks 2019.
 Built with React, Redux, Node, Express, SocketIO and MySQL.
 Deployed on Microsoft Azure until the end of April 2019 (http://duke-it-out.azurewebsites.net/).

 ## Project Details
 * User is able to sign up for an account, and login and logout.